Published on

 The Citeo ReUseReUseThe repeated use of a product or component for its intended purpose without significant modification. project is an ambitious initiative bringing reusable packaging to a large scale within the retail sector across four major regions in France: Brittany, Normandy, Pays de la Loire, and Hauts-de-France, collectively reaching over 16 million people.
 This project allows shoppers to purchase certain products in reusable packaging and then return the containers in-store via collection machines, facilitated by a user-friendly deposit-return system.

-The first phase, launched in June 2025, already has more than 140 products in reusable packaging on the shelves.
+One year since the launch in June 2025, more than 169 products in reusable packaging are on the shelves.
 This initial rollout is a critical step in creating a nationwide, shared system for reusable packaging for specific product categories in supermarkets.
 The primary aim is to significantly reduce waste and preserve valuable materials.
-This real-life implementation at scale will provide crucial data on the economic and environmental impacts of a large-scale reuse system, which will inform a nationwide rollout planned for 2027.

 Why it is an example of the circular economy